Tagum City National High School: Student organizations

 The student body is governed by the Supreme Student Government (SSG), with elected officials administering on a student-level system; elections are annually held before the current school year ends.
 The SSG is under the supervision of the school administration through an appointed SSG adviser.

 Tagum City National High School has many clubs in support of its curriculum program, most notably the TCNHS Dance Theater Guild (DTG), Philippine Society of Youth Science Clubs in the Philippines (PSYSC-YISC), Visual Arts Guild (VAG), TCNHS Conexus Harmonia Chorale, TCNHS Rondalla, Press Corps, and the Boy Scouts of the Philippines and Girl Scouts of the Philippines – TCNHS Chapter.

 All clubs are governed by officers, with each club president reporting to the SSG as a requirement.
 In turn, the SSG helps each club in their activities and school-wide efforts.

 Student publications

 The school's official publications are The Mover and Ang Galaw-Diwa.
 The paper is released once every school year, usually at the start of the second semester, when the National Schools Press Conference ends.
 Both publications are noted for their straightforward delivery of news articles and editorial columns, and have won many division, regional and national awards as one of the best school papers, notably in 1997 and 2003.

-Tourism and events

-TCNHS is now a tourist destination in Tagum City, especially for students from other cities and municipalities.
-The beautification of the school, which includes the construction of the new building, procurement of new facilities, and repair and maintenance, was under the initiative of the City Mayor Rey T. Uy and former Principal III Victoria P. Balquiedra.

-Students from the Stella Mariz Academy of Davao City and North Davao College – Tagum have visited the school on educational trips.

-In line with the improvement of school infrastructure and facilities, the school was the host of the 2008 Regional Schools Press Conference held in November 2008 and the 2009 Regional Communication Arts (ComArts) Festival held in January 2009.
-The school also hosted the 2010 National Schools Press Conference, and was the billeting center for Regions IV-A, IV-B, V and IX participants.